Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Getting Enough Calcium

-The daily intake recommendations vary between countries, but the general consensus is that people are not consuming enough.
-In the United States, the recommended daily amount is 1,000 mg of calcium[2] Needs can fluctuate depending on age and gender.
+The daily intake recommendations vary between countries, but the consensus is that people must consume more.
+In the United States, the recommended daily amount is 1,000 mg of calcium.[2]
+Needs can fluctuate depending on age and gender.

 • Menopausal women need more calcium (1200 mg per day) because their estrogen levels are lower.
 Estrogen assists in the deposit of calcium in the bone.